garretdepass/deadlands-dice-roller/README.md

 # Deadlands Dice Roller

-   A minimal web app that does the hard work of character and roll management, so players can focus on the game.
+   A minimal web app designed to be used with the table top role playing game Deadlands.
+It does the hard work of character and roll management, so players can focus on the game.

    Want to give it a try?
 Visit the [staging environment](https://devserver-main--dice-roller-deadlands.netlify.app/).
 It's currently not built for mobile, so viewing on a computer is best.

    Mess around with the functionality as much as you like.
 My players are using the production environment and production database.

-## Motivation & Problem Statement
+## What problem is this solving?

    I initally started building this for my wife.
 Our gaming group meets regularly, and my wife had put together a patchwork of custom tools to let her play -- a spreadsheet to manage her stats, random dice rollers not designed for the mechanics of this specific game, and discord to track things like experience points and fate chips.
 I saw how much toil she was putting in to play the game, so I decided to figure out something to make her life easier.